josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 If a particular file fails validation, the Angular service worker attempts to re-fetch the content using a "cache-busting" URL parameter to prevent browser or intermediate caching.
 If that content also fails validation, the service worker considers the entire version of the application to not be valid and stops serving the application.
 If necessary, the service worker enters a safe mode where requests fall back on the network.
-The service worker doesn't use its cache if there's a high risk of serving content that is broken, outdated, or not valid.
+The service worker does not use its cache if there is a high risk of serving content that is broken, outdated, or not valid.

 Hash mismatches can occur for a variety of reasons: